pravarsharma18/irctc/README.md

 ## Logic

 1. BOOKING_FOR_NEXT_DAYS flag responsible for booking a train, right now it is set to 10 days.
-2. Filtering of train by source, destination and date.
+2. Filtering train by source, destination and date.